 In the North County town of Vista, alone, there are 122 homes in foreclosure that are currently listed for sale.
 Vista accounts for just one small portion of San Diego as a whole!
 In America, the FDIC claims that 1 in 200 homes will be foreclosed on each year.
-Foreclosure doesn’t discriminate because everyone is subject to falling behind for a period of time in their lives, and in some cases it’s downright unavoidable.
+Foreclosure doesn’t discriminate because everyone is subject to falling behind for a period of time in their lives, and in some cases, it’s downright unavoidable.
 We can’t always predict losing a job or running into excess bills we can’t afford, but we don’t have to let those misfortunes have a lasting negative impact on life.
-While foreclosure can be very uncomfortable and scary, it can be stopped.
+While a foreclosure can be very uncomfortable and scary, it can be stopped.

 If you’re someone who has missed mortgage payments and you’re running closer into the foreclosure danger zone, you do have options.
 Can you restructure your finances and budget in order to begin making payments?
 Or, maybe restructure your payments with your lender?
 Try these things FIRST.

 If you know you won’t be able to make the payments anytime soon and restructuring payments is not an option, now is the time to dig your heels into the ground and do your due diligence.
 What can you do to stop pending foreclosure?
 Sell, before it’s too late.

 I Need to Sell Fast and Avoid Foreclosure